 Once you’ve found dog breeds that fit your living situation and lifestyle, it’s time to consider more subtle characteristics.
 Many of these are personal preferences, while others address specific situations.

 Dogs have a wide variety of coat types.
 These include short and long hair, double coats, wiry hair, and curls.
 You can choose something you like in this regard or have specific reasons behind your preferences.
 Double coats, like those found on Labrador retrievers and Corgis, result in a lot of shedding.
 If this is a problem, consider something with wiry hair or curls.

 Even among dogs that suit your lifestyle and living situation, there’s a wide range of personalities.
 Some hunting dogs, for instance, are outgoing while others are reserved.
 Certain dogs can be anxious when left alone all day, while others are perfectly happy to chill out on their comfy dog bed.
-Finally, some breeds are famous for their love of children.
+Finally, some breeds, like pit bull-type dogs, are famous for their love of children.

 Level of care

 Some dogs take more care than others, and this isn’t always due to their coat type.
 Certain dog breeds have a lot of health problems which can result in a lot of medical expenses.
 And even sedentary pooches need different amounts of cuddling from their people.